wani-mohsin/apna-collage/README.md

 # apna-collage
-his is my first repository
+this is my first repository
 Author-mohsin-wani